inrupt/solid-common-vocab-js/README.md

 ## RDF library support
-The LIT Vocab Term objects from this library are intended to be simple wrappers around 'NamedNode' objects from existing low-level RDF Javascript libaries, such as RdfExt or rdflib.js.
+The LIT Vocab Term objects from this library are intended to be simple wrappers around 'NamedNode' objects from existing low-level RDF JavaScript libaries, such as RdfExt or rdflib.js.
 This means that LIT Vocab Term instances can be used natively with these libraries.
 We do however also provide a simple implementation that has no external RDF library dependency at all.